awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithReservedDBInstances.md

 ### Reserved DB instance billing example<a name="USER_WorkingWithReservedDBInstances.BillingExample"></a>

-The price for a reserved DB instance doesn't include regular costs associated with storage, backups, and I/O\.
+The price for a reserved DB instance doesn't provide a discount for the costs associated with storage, backups, and I/O\.
+It provides a discount only on the hourly, on\-demand instance usage\.
 The following example illustrates the total cost per month for a reserved DB instance:
 + An RDS for MySQL reserved Single\-AZ db\.r5\.large DB instance class in US East \(N\.
 Virginia\) with the No Upfront option at a cost of $0\.12 for the instance, or $90 per month
 + 400 GiB of General Purpose SSD \(gp2\) storage at a cost of 0\.115 per GiB per month, or $45\.60 per month
 + 600 GiB of backup storage at $0\.095, or $19 per month \(400 GiB free\)

-Add all of these options \($90 \+ $45\.60 \+ $19\) with the reserved DB instance, and the total cost per month is $154\.60\.
+Add all of these charges \($90 \+ $45\.60 \+ $19\) with the reserved DB instance, and the total cost per month is $154\.60\.

 If you choose to use an on\-demand DB instance instead of a reserved DB instance, an RDS for MySQL Single\-AZ db\.r5\.large DB instance class in US East \(N\.
 Virginia\) costs $0\.1386 per hour, or $101\.18 per month\.
 So, for an on\-demand DB instance, add all of these options \($101\.18 \+ $45\.60 \+ $19\), and the total cost per month is $165\.78\.
 You save a little over $11 per month by using the reserved DB instance\.